Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The Bridge Saddle

-Like with the nut of the guitar, as discussed here, the bridge plays an important role both tonally and in terms of intonation and action.
+Like with the material for the nut of the guitar, the bridge plays an important role both tonally and in terms of intonation and action.

 Unlike with the nut however, the saddle has another important function.
 Remember that one of the bridges most important jobs is to transfer the vibrations of the strings into the soundboard?
 Well, part of that job is delegated to the saddle.